 - in turbulent air from ceiling fans

-- where the air flow would be obstructed by curtains or furniture
+- where the air flow is obstructed by curtains or furniture

-- in areas of high or low humidity (battery efficiency may be reduced)
+- in areas of high or low humidity (where battery efficiency may be reduced).

 There is no standard in Australia that covers the design, manufacture, installation or servicing of CO alarms for domestic premises.
-ESV suggests you choose a CO alarm certified to EN50291 (European standard) or UL2034 (US standard).
+ESV suggests you choose a CO alarm certified to EN50291 (the European standard) or UL2034 (the US standard).

 Purchasing CO alarms